unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_str

-enable on demand mode binding to the unix socket in the specified directory named like the vassal + .socket
+``help``: enable on demand mode binding to the unix socket in the specified directory named like the vassal + .socket

 emperor-on-demand-dir
 *********************